tosca-lang/tosca/README.md

 TransScript is a set of tools to facilitate writing compilers and other syntax-directed transformation systems.
 That's the vision.

-The first tool \TransScript defines is a functional programming language and a compiler featuring:
+The first tool this project defines is a functional programming language and a compiler featuring:

 * special notations for using embedded syntax, higher order abstract syntax
 * special support for symbol tables, environments, and attributes, as used in compilers